Russia strike kills five civilians in Syria

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BALA, Syria: An air strike on Saturday by Syrian regime ally Russia killed five civilians, including four members of the same family, in an opposition bastion in the country’s northwest, a monitor said.
+BALA: An air strike Saturday by Syrian regime ally Russia killed five civilians, including four members of the same family, in an opposition bastion in the country´s northwest, a monitor said.

 The Syrian Observatory for Human Rights said three children were among those killed after midnight Friday in the village of Bala in the jihadist-run Idlib region.